 - Don’t let the conversation stop once your pop-up is over.
 Keep up the buzz you worked so hard to build and continue engaging with people talking about your brand and the pop-up experience.

 - Leverage user-generated content on your website, social feeds, product pages, and other online channels.
-Bazaarvoice found that more than two-thirds of shoppers prefer real customer photos of brands, not just on display or professional shots.
+One Yotpo survey found that more than three-quarters of consumers prefer to see photos of products in real use, not just on display.
 Interesting product page photos can increase conversions by as much as 24%.

 - Use your point-of-sale to collect email addresses and run targeted social media ads to drive shoppers to your online store.
 The lessons you learn from your pop-up can inform future digital campaigns.